 Plants with a high stress score have adapted to live in highly stressful environments such as alpine or arid habitats, deep shade, nutrient poor soils or areas with extreme pH levels.
 They are slow growing plants with high nutrient retention and do not do well with lots of disturbance.

 Ruderals thrive in low stress environments but with lots of disturbance.
-They will quickly complete their lifecycle and often release are large amount of seed.
+They will quickly complete their lifecycle and often release a large amount of seed.
 Plants that have adapted to this strategy are often found in recently disturbed land and are often annuals.